-We have a diverse pipeline of multi-targeted therapies in development for both autoimmune/inflammatory disease and immuno-oncology.
+We have a diverse pipeline of multi-targeted therapies in development for both autoimmune and inflammatory disease.

 Dual B Cell Cytokine (BAFF/APRIL) Antagonist